March of the Living: 2024 March of the Living

-The 2025 March of the Living - 80 Year Commemoration
+The 2025 March of the Living: 80 Year Commemoration

 The 2025 International March of the Living took place on April 24 (Holocaust Remembrance Day), marking the 80th anniversary of the liberation of the camps and the end of WWII.
 Eighty Holocaust Survivors, 40 from Israel and 40 from the Diaspora, attended the March of the Living on the 80th anniversary of their liberation.

 The event was the largest in recent history, and brought more than 8,000 participants from over 40 countries, including Holocaust survivors, Israeli hostages who had been released, bereaved families, students, and dignitaries.
 Participants gathered to commemorate the victims of the Holocaust and promote Holocaust education and remembrance.
 Israeli President Isaac Herzog and Polish President Andrzej Duda led the march, walking side by side through the infamous "Arbeit macht frei" gate at Auschwitz.
 Herzog emphasized the relevance of the Holocaust's lessons, by saying, "Although after the Holocaust we vowed, 'Never again,' today, even as we stand here, the souls of dozens of Jews again yearn within a cage," (a reference to the Israeli hostages currently held by Hamas).

 A delegation of 60 leaders in law enforcement from the United Kingdom, the United States, Europe, and Africa participated in the March, as part of a new training program to equip law enforcement officials with resources to recognize bias, oppose antisemitism and human rights violations. called "Operationalizing Never Again: The Role of Law Enforcement in the Holocaust and Contemporary Genocide."
 This initiative was put together by Rutgers University's Miller Center and the University of Virginia's Center for Public Safety and Justice.

 Award-winning author, speaker, and notable child survivor of the Holocaust, Susanne M Reyto, spoke out in an article in March 2025 about her childhood in Budapest, her father being imprisoned in 1944 during WWII, her father's sister and would-be niece who perished at Birkenau, and two aunts liberated from Ravensbruck and Bergen Belsen. "’ve been to Auschwitz before, but this march holds a special significance.
 The young generation needs to see this,” Reyto wrote.

 Students from high schools worldwide also participated, taking part in educational initiatives that brought them to significant historical landmarks like the Nozyk Synagogue and the Warsaw Ghetto.
 These immersive experiences aimed to enrich their knowledge of the Holocaust and highlight its ongoing relevance today.
 Nate Liepciger participated for the 21st time, while other survivors were there for the first time.

 The Menomadin Foundation led a special delegation of October 7 survivors and bereaved families to the March of the Living.
-The special delegation included freed hostages from Gaza, bereaved families, and residents of the Gaza Envelope communities, participating and interacting with Holocaust survivors and their descendants.
+The delegation included freed hostages from Gaza, bereaved families, and residents of the Gaza Envelope communities, participating and interacting with Holocaust survivors and their descendants.
 Freed hostage, Agam Berger and Daniel Weiss, whose parents were murdered on Oct.
-7, performed duet during the ceremony in Auschwitz-Birkenau on Holocaust Remembrance Day.
+7, performed a duet during the ceremony in Auschwitz-Birkenau on Holocaust Remembrance Day.